Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 What to Pack for Mahahual With Kids

-- Reef-safe mineral sunscreen (chemical sunscreens damage reef)
+- Reef-safe mineral sunscreen (chemical sunscreens damage the reef)

 - UPF rash guards for snorkeling kids